Contents

 Plain paper certificates:

 Best practice: Always insist on letterhead.
-If doctor doesn’t have letterhead, ensure official stamp with complete details is present.
+If the doctor doesn’t have a letterhead, ensure an official stamp with complete details is present. |

 Language: English vs Regional Languages

-Regional language certificates (Hindi, Tamil, Telugu, etc.):
+| English certificates | Regional language certificates (Hindi, Tamil, Telugu, etc. |

 Recommendation: Request English certificate when possible.
-If regional language certificate is all that’s available, get it but be prepared to provide translation if requested.
+If a regional language certificate is all that’s available, get it but be prepared to provide translation if requested.

 Special Format Requirements